Kingdom Of Kaldor

 Foreign Relations

-Kingdom of Azadmere - Good, however, the Khuzan keep themselves mainly to themselves.
+Kingdom of Azadmere - Good, a key trading partner, however, the Khuzan keep mainly themselves to themselves.

-Kingdom of Melderyn - Good, a trading partner.
-However, Melderyn as potential claim on Chybisa.
+Kingdom of Melderyn - Good, an important trading partner.
+However, Melderyn has a potential claim on Chybisa which could creat friction with Kaldor should they press the claim.

-Kingdom of Chybisa - Tense, Kaldor claims this small kingdom as break away region.
+Kingdom of Chybisa - Tense, Kaldor claims this small kingdom as a break away region.

 Thardic Republic - Complex, The Republic is a valuable trade partner but they are unpredictable and have a competing claim to the Trobridge Inn.

-Kingdom of Rethem - No contact, Rethem is too far away and to focused on it own issues.
+Kingdom of Rethem - No contact, Rethem is too far away and too focused on it own issues.
 Kingdom of Evael - None, the Sindar ignore everyone.

 Kingdom of Kanday - Good, although too distant to have much influence.

-Kingdom of Orbaal - A source of useful mercenaries but also a potential threat should a raiding party decide to march south.
+Kingdom of Orbaal - A source of useful mercenaries, but a potential threat should a large viking raiding party decide to march south.

 Laws